 The National Spatial Strategy sets out a framework for the future development of the country.
-Having regard to the national guidelines, the South-East Regional Authority prepared guidelines for the period 2004-2016; a review of the guidelines has been carried out and the Draft Regional Planning Guidelines for the South-East Region 2010-2022 have been prepared.
+Having regard to the national guidelines, the South-East Regional Authority prepared guidelines for the period 2004-2016; a review of the guidelines has been carried out and the Regional Planning Guidelines for the South-East Region 2010-2022 have been prepared.
 These guidelines set out a strategy for the location of development in the region, which identifies Kilkenny City as a hub, and Waterford City as a gateway.
-The most recent review of the guidelines for the period 2004-2010, and reduced population targets for each of the counties in the region.
+The most recent review of the guidelines proposes a slower rate of growth than previously envisaged by the guidelines for the period 2004-2010, and reduced population targets for each of the counties in the region.
 This will impact on the settlement strategy for the county and on the review of this local area plan.